Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: The semiclassical theory

-To calculate the time evolution of the entanglement entropy, one observes that each pair of entangled QPs (and only those) with one partner moving within the block and simultaneously the other in the rest of the system, contributes an amount $s_p=-\left(1-f_p\right)\ln\left(1-f_p\right)-f_p\ln f_p$ to the entanglement entropy.
+Each pair of entangled QPs (and only those) with one partner moving within the block and simultaneously the other in the rest of the system, contributes an amount given by the binary entropy $s_p=-\left(1-f_p\right)\ln\left(1-f_p\right)-f_p\ln f_p$ to the entanglement entropy.
 Summing up the contributions of all QP pairs, one obtains the value of the entanglement entropy at the given time.